 Students that properly complete an emergency first-aid and or cardiopulmonary resuscitation (CPR) training through Winnipeg First Aid will get a workplace-approved certificate.
 All certificates are valid for three years and a re-certification course is required prior to the certificate expiration.
 Only certain courses are available for re-certification in the province of Manitoba.
 Only standard first aid, CPR level “C” and CPR level “HCP” are available for re-certification.
 Participants looking to renew emergency first aid certification must retake the 8-hour course.

 Winnipeg First Aid delivers all levels of cardiopulmonary resuscitation (CPR) classes which include CPR “A”, “C” and “B” and CPR level “C” for health care providers (also known as CPR “HCP”) These CPR / AED programs may be available as CPR only classes.
 All students are required to take CPR training as part of the emergency first aid course.
 First aid courses include emergency, standard, and childcare first aid.

 Emergency First Aid Program Rates

-Winnipeg First Aid offers the most competitive price ranges in workplace approved first aid and CPR lessons.
-They additionally provide the best prices for re-certification classes, foodsafe classes and private courses for individuals or business.
+Winnipeg First Aid offers the most competitive price ranges in workplace-approved first aid and CPR lessons.
+They additionally provide the best prices for re-certification classes, food safety classes, and private courses for individuals or businesses.
 Below are the prices for emergency first aid programs in Winnipeg:

 Did You Know?